How to Engage with the Curriculum

 This curriculum is made up of 8 sections, each of which has been designed to require roughly 3-4 hours of engagement.

-• whether or not they’re optional,
+• Whether or not they’re optional.

-• the topics that will come up,
+• The topics that will come up.

-• the prerequisite material required to get the most out of it (more on this under the next heading).
+• The prerequisite material required to get the most out of it (more on this under the next heading).

-As the position of the exercises in each section has been thought through carefully, so we highly recommend doing them as they appear and not leaving them until you’ve finished the content of a section.
+The position of the exercises in each section has been thought through carefully, so we highly recommend doing them as they appear and not leaving them until you’ve finished the content of a section.

 Prerequisites and the Appendix Section